Most viewed Tweet February https://t.co/fVH6c4HItz

 In this neighbourhood, kids old enough to go off to a movie by themselves aren’t walking or biking the 1 km, they’re being driven by their parents.
 A total urban design failure.

-How is it possible a City with the opportunity to incorporate these essential daily-needs elements into its urban design could blow this so badly?
+How is it possible a City with the opportunity to incorporate these essential daily-needs elements into its urban design could blow this so badly?.@NanaimoRCMP have closed the southbound lanes of the Island Hwy. in front of Woodgrove Centre after a pedestrian died in an accident.

 These two images are the area identified by the Proximity Measures Database as amenity dense and the outlines of the Census Dissemination Areas they're within.